LidoKing/HKUST-BOOTCAMP-V1-Crowdfunding/README.md

 #### Voting Types

-- For (0) - Supports proposal
+- For (1) - Supports proposal
-- Against (1) - Reject proposal, propose improvement
+- Against (2) - Reject proposal, propose improvement
-- Abstain (2) - No stance
+- Abstain (3) - No stance
-- Delegate (3) - Transfer all voting power to delegatee
+- Delegate (4) - Transfer all voting power to delegatee

 There is no 'default' vote type.
+Funders must call voting function to register for a type.

 ### Resolution Flow